-Sections 60 to 62 - Penalties relating to the calculation of taxable weight of material (as defined in Part 3 Chapter 2, sections 18 to 24)
+Sections 60 to 62 - Penalties relating to the calculation of taxable weight of material (as defined in Part 3 Chapter 2, sections 18 to 24

-- 128. Section 60 provides that a landfill site operator who fails to comply with a requirement imposed by section 20 on determination of the weight of material is liable to a penalty not exceeding £500 in respect of each taxable disposal to which the failure relates. - 129.
-Section 61 provides that a landfill site operator who applies a water discount incorrectly is liable to a penalty not exceeding £500 in respect of each taxable disposal to which the discount is applied in that way. - 130.
+- 131. Section 60 provides that a landfill site operator who fails to determine the weight of the material in a taxable disposal in accordance with section 20 is liable to a penalty not exceeding £500 in respect of each taxable disposal to which the failure relates. - 132.
+Section 61 provides that where a landfill site operator applies a discount without having approval to do so under section 21 or applies a discount which is greater than the discount approved under section 21, the landfill site operator is liable to a penalty not exceeding £500 in respect of each taxable disposal to which a discount is applied in either of those ways. - 133.
 These penalties apply to authorised landfill sites only.